How to Find Contractors and Architects for Your Historic Home Renovation

 Once the contractor or architect is on board, follow these steps to ensure a smooth project:

-• Once a contractor has been paid in full, check that they have signed a lien waiver.
-This ensures that both parties have signed off and stated that the terms of the have been met, and all necessary payments to materials suppliers, subcontractors or vendors have been made.
+- While the timing depends on the terms and timing of the project, make sure that you have a lien waiver, This ensures that both parties have signed off and stated that the terms of the have been met, and all necessary payments to materials suppliers, subcontractors or vendors have been made.

 With the right amount of research and due diligence upfront, you can find a great partner for your historic home renovation.